0x4447-office/0x4447_webpage_documentation/docs/products/openvpn-server.md

 After the instance is up and running, you'll have some manual work to do.
 Bellow you'll find all the necessary details.

-**WARNING**: text written in capital letters needs to be replaced with real values.

-The main frame of reference to be aware off, is that you'll use your computer as a proxy for the following operations.

 # Create the main certificate first

 Create the main certificate by running this command, when prompted answer all the questions.